marthoc/GarHAge/README.md

 ### Quick Start

-0. Download, install, and setup the Arduino IDE with ESP8266 support (outside the scope of this guide; many tutorials are available online).
+0. Download, install, and setup the Arduino IDE with ESP8266 support.
 1. Load the sketch in the Arduino IDE and modify the user parameters found at the top of the sketch.
 2. Upload the sketch to your ESP8266 board.
 3. Connect your ESP8266 board to your relays: one for open/close, and one for stop.